ThingLabsIo/ThingLabsIo.github.io/pages/rpi2-lab000.md

 5. Save your changes and close the _Settings_ window.

 ## Create a Microsoft Azure Trial Account
 In this lab series you will use Microsoft Azure as the cloud backend for your IoT solution.
-If you don't allready have an Azure account, go to [https://azure.microsoft.com/en-us/pricing/free-trial/](https://azure.microsoft.com/en-us/pricing/free-trial/) to start a free trial of Microsoft Azure.
+If you don't already have an Azure account, go to [https://azure.microsoft.com/en-us/pricing/free-trial/](https://azure.microsoft.com/en-us/pricing/free-trial/) to start a free trial of Microsoft Azure.
 You may need a credit card for identity verification, but the trial is completely free.
 If you have an MSDN Subscription you may be eligible for free credits to Microsoft Azure every month.
 Check your [MSDN account](https://msdn.microsoft.com/subscriptions/manage/) page for details.

 That's it for now.
 You are ready to start the [first set of labs](/rpi2/01/).